 How can we define the difference?
-Let’s break down the hard and soft skills that are necessary for a specialist to become a visionary and move into the upper echelon of management.
+Let’s break down the hard and soft skills that are necessary for a specialist to become a visionary as a manager and move into the upper echelon of management.

 As the employee is talking, the manager is engaging in body language and microexpressions — head nods, eye contact, throat croaking, paraphrasing — that keep the speaker talking.
-What’s more, these movements are self-cues to the listener to stay attentive, resulting in a much more effective communication.
+It’s like customer service without being in a sales role.
+What’s more, these movements are self-cues to the listener to stay attentive, resulting in much more effective communication.

-What is your leadership style?
+It’s crucial to assess your leadership style.
 Do you drop the hammer every time something goes wrong and cause undue pain around the office?
 Are you too hands-off when a decision needs to be made, delegating too much authority to your downline?
 You may think that everyone must work around the personality of the senior manager, but the opposite is actually true in successful companies.

 The decisions of senior management often reverberate throughout the entire organization.
 How does this affect the notion of adaptability?
 As decisions move down the chain, adaptability can seem like indecisiveness.

 Senior management must always consider how their decisions will affect the internal supply chain and the external sales funnel.
 When you make the transition, your days of lobbying for an endless R&D budget for DevOps because you came from DevOps are over!
 Senior staff has to understand how much an R&D dollar takes away from marketing the product lines that are currently on the market.

-As you advance into senior management,the blinders must come off.
+As you advance into senior management,(and the salary estimates will too!),the blinders must come off.
 Learning the entire process of how the business makes money is one of the most important aspects of moving up the ranks.

-As a senior manager, you have no such guidance.
-You are the one setting the frame for everyone else and yourself.
-Delegation is key!
+As a senior manager, you have no such guidance, so you must delegate!
 Your main role as a senior manager is to give project roles to the people who perform them with the highest efficiency.

 Every executive headhunter worth his salt will advise you to showcase subject-specific skills on your CV alongside transferable skills.
 Mastering hard skills means that you have the discipline to actually execute.
 Since you’re looking to be an executive, wouldn’t this be an important concept to project?

-Learning the skills above should bring you much closer to the corner office, a bigger downline and a heftier paycheck.
+Learning the skills above should bring you much closer to the corner office, a bigger downline, and a heftier paycheck.
 Most importantly, however, you will be a better businessperson who can use the same hours in the workday to handle much more responsibility.
 Once this becomes your true motive, the sky’s the limit for the trappings of success.